J. M. Smucker (NYSE:SJM) Issues FY 2023 Earnings Guidance

 J. M. Smucker (NYSE:SJM – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
-The company provided EPS guidance of $8.20-$8.60 for the period, compared to the consensus EPS estimate of $8.04.
+The company provided earnings per share guidance of $8.20-$8.60 for the period, compared to the consensus earnings per share estimate of $8.04.
 The company issued revenue guidance of $8.32 billion-$8.40 billion, compared to the consensus revenue estimate of $8.28 billion.

-A number of brokerages have issued reports on SJM.
-Morgan Stanley lifted their target price on shares of J. M. Smucker from $117.00 to $132.00 and gave the stock an underweight rating in a research report on Wednesday, August 24th.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of J. M. Smucker from $131.00 to $143.00 in a report on Wednesday, August 24th.
-Consumer Edge downgraded shares of J. M. Smucker from an equal weight rating to an underweight rating in a report on Thursday, June 16th.
-Stifel Nicolaus lifted their price target on shares of J. M. Smucker from $140.00 to $148.00 in a report on Wednesday, August 24th.
-Finally, Citigroup boosted their target price on shares of J. M. Smucker to $137.00 in a report on Thursday, June 9th.
-Three investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and two have given a buy rating to the company.
-According to MarketBeat, the company has an average rating of Hold and an average target price of $138.82.
+Several research analysts have recently weighed in on the company.
+Deutsche Bank Aktiengesellschaft lifted their price objective on J. M. Smucker from $131.00 to $143.00 in a research report on Wednesday, August 24th.
+Consumer Edge downgraded J. M. Smucker from an equal weight rating to an underweight rating in a research note on Thursday, June 16th.
+Bank of America upgraded J. M. Smucker from a neutral rating to a buy rating and upped their price objective for the company from $145.00 to $155.00 in a research note on Wednesday, August 17th.
+Morgan Stanley boosted their target price on shares of J. M. Smucker from $117.00 to $132.00 and gave the company an underweight rating in a report on Wednesday, August 24th.
+Finally, Credit Suisse Group upped their price target on shares of J. M. Smucker from $140.00 to $145.00 and gave the stock a neutral rating in a report on Wednesday, August 24th.
+Three analysts have rated the stock with a sell rating, seven have issued a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat, J. M. Smucker presently has an average rating of Hold and a consensus target price of $138.82.

 J. M. Smucker Increases Dividend

-The business also recently declared a quarterly dividend, which was paid on Thursday, September 1st.
-Investors of record on Friday, August 12th were issued a $1.02 dividend.
-The ex-dividend date was Thursday, August 11th.
-This is a boost from J. M. Smucker’s previous quarterly dividend of $0.99.
-This represents a $4.08 annualized dividend and a yield of 2.93%.
-J. M. Smucker’s dividend payout ratio is currently 75.00%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 1st.
+Investors of record on Friday, August 12th were paid a dividend of $1.02 per share.
+The ex-dividend date of this dividend was Thursday, August 11th.
+This represents a $4.08 dividend on an annualized basis and a dividend yield of 2.86%.
+This is an increase from J. M. Smucker’s previous quarterly dividend of $0.99.
+J. M. Smucker’s payout ratio is presently 75.00%.

-In other news, CFO Tucker H. Marshall sold 19,775 shares of the company’s stock in a transaction dated Thursday, August 25th.
-The shares were sold at an average price of $143.25, for a total transaction of $2,832,768.75.
-Following the completion of the transaction, the chief financial officer now owns 7,668 shares in the company, valued at $1,098,441.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In related news, insider Amy C. Held sold 8,701 shares of the stock in a transaction dated Thursday, August 25th.
-The shares were sold at an average price of $143.39, for a total value of $1,247,636.39.
-Following the completion of the transaction, the insider now owns 3,916 shares in the company, valued at approximately $561,515.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Tucker H. Marshall sold 19,775 shares of the stock in a transaction dated Thursday, August 25th.
-The shares were sold at an average price of $143.25, for a total transaction of $2,832,768.75.
-Following the completion of the transaction, the chief financial officer now owns 7,668 shares of the company’s stock, valued at approximately $1,098,441.
+In related news, insider Amy C. Held sold 8,701 shares of the firm’s stock in a transaction dated Thursday, August 25th.
+The stock was sold at an average price of $143.39, for a total transaction of $1,247,636.39.
+Following the transaction, the insider now owns 3,916 shares of the company’s stock, valued at $561,515.24.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In related news, insider Amy C. Held sold 8,701 shares of the business’s stock in a transaction dated Thursday, August 25th.
+The shares were sold at an average price of $143.39, for a total transaction of $1,247,636.39.
+Following the sale, the insider now owns 3,916 shares of the company’s stock, valued at $561,515.24.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, insider Jill R. Penrose sold 4,543 shares of the business’s stock in a transaction dated Wednesday, September 7th.
+The stock was sold at an average price of $140.83, for a total transaction of $639,790.69.
+Following the completion of the sale, the insider now owns 9,106 shares in the company, valued at $1,282,397.98.
 The disclosure for this sale can be found here.
-Insiders have sold 63,019 shares of company stock valued at $8,995,996 over the last ninety days.
-Corporate insiders own 3.90% of the company’s stock.
+Insiders have sold 63,019 shares of company stock worth $8,995,996 in the last ninety days.
+3.90% of the stock is owned by corporate insiders.

 J. M. Smucker Company Profile